 Bank Secrecy Act/Anti Money Laundering (BSA/AML) Supervision

-The Office of the Comptroller of the Currency (OCC) has Bank Secrecy Act/Anti-Money Laundering (BSA/AML) bank examiner/specialist opportunities in Large Bank Supervision, Midsize and Community Bank Supervision, and at headquarters in the Chief National Bank Examiner’s Office.
+The Office of the Comptroller of the Currency (OCC) has Bank Secrecy Act/Anti-Money Laundering (BSA/AML) bank examiner/specialist opportunities in the Large Bank Supervision Department, the Midsize and Community Bank Supervision Department, and at OCC Headquarters in the Bank Supervision Policy Department.

-In this mission critical role, you will ensure that banks comply with regulations connected to the USA Patriot Act, Bank Secrecy Act, Office of Foreign Assets Control (OFAC), and money laundering.
+In this mission-critical role, you will assess banks’ compliance with regulations connected to the USA Patriot Act, Bank Secrecy Act, Office of Foreign Assets Control (OFAC), and money laundering.

 Large Bank Supervision